 - Integrated care generally refers to a care model where a patient’s medical care and behavioral health care are both owned and operated by the same practice allowing the patient to receive whole-person care in one plan, and often in one location.
 “Integrated care” is synonymous with collaborative care as a whole.

 Other terms to be aware of that are related to collaborative care include “whole person care” or “no wrong door.”
 Whole person care refers to a holistic style of care that encompasses all patient needs.
-No wrong door refers to the concept that patients should be able to seek care for mental or physical health issues at any of the available providers so that there is “no wrong door” to enter when choosing a provider for their various health needs – so that patients get the care they need, where they need it, and when they need it.
+No wrong door refers to the concept that patients should be able to seek for mental health care or physical health care at any of the available providers so that there is “no wrong door” to enter when choosing a provider for their various health needs – so that patients get the care they need, where they need it, and when they need it.

-The Benefits of Collaborative Care
+The Benefits of the Collaborative Care model

 Improved care quality.
 The collaborative care model is beneficial to patients on many fronts.
-However, the most powerful of these is the simple fact that collaborative care is known to improve care quality.
+However, the most powerful of these is the simple fact that the collaborative care model is known to improve care quality.

 When primary care and behavioral health providers communicate more effectively with one another, the result is a more coordinated and effective care strategy that improves patient outcomes.
 Or in the case of some integrated care models, these providers are one in the same provider.